 Perhaps one of the most important things to understand about Cursillo is the sponsoring of Weekend Candidates who should be considered only after due thought and prayer have been given to their suitability.
-The role of Clergy in sponsoring and sponsorship is outlined in more detail in the CACS Guideline Cursillo and the Sponsorship Function of the Clergy, but may be summarized as follows:

-- Candidates for a Cursillo weekend are sponsored by others involved in the Cursillo Movement.
-You, as Clergy, will be asked to assess the appropriateness of a person attending a Cursillo weekend. - You may know reasons why a person should not attend a weekend, such as family, medical, or spiritual turmoil, which may be unknown to the sponsor.
+- Candidates for a Cursillo Weekend are sponsored by others involved in the Cursillo Movement.
+You, as Clergy, will be asked to assess the appropriateness of a person attending a Cursillo Weekend. - You may know reasons why a person should not attend a weekend, such as family, medical, or spiritual turmoil, which may be unknown to the sponsor.
 The Cursillo Weekend is not intended to provide solutions for people presently experiencing serious problems.
 Ideal candidates are mature Christians who are able to influence their environments for Christ.
 Your assessment is not just a rubber stamp. - If the candidate is suitable to attend a weekend, sign the application form.
-If not, advise the sponsor that this may not be the appropriate time for this individual to attend a Weekend. - Actively seek out and identify potential leaders of the parish and encourage Cursillistas in the parish to be friend them and invite them to join a Group Reunion, or attend a Cursillo Weekend
+If not, advise the sponsor that this may not be the appropriate time for this individual to attend a Weekend. - Actively seek out and identify potential leaders of the parish and encourage Cursillistas in the parish to befriend them and invite them to join a Group Reunion or attend a Cursillo Weekend.